 Many individual factors can enhance thyroid cancer outcomes.
 In addition to early detection, prompt treatment and a good response to treatment, a patient’s overall health and wellness can also play a key role in his or her outcome.

 Moffitt Cancer Center is positioned at the forefront of cancer research, and we are the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida.
 Not only do we employ some of the best head and neck surgeons in the country, but we also offer our patients access to the latest treatment options, a wide range of clinical trials and compassionate support every step of the way.
+As a result, Moffitt's treatment outcomes routinely exceed national averages.

 If you have questions about the thyroid cancer survival rate, Moffitt is here to help.
 Just call 1-888-663-3488 or request to schedule an appointment online.
 No referral is needed to consult with the cancer experts at Moffitt’s Thyroid Clinic.